balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 <summary><b>AGX Orin Devkit 32GB</b></summary>

 #### Nvidia Jetson AGX Orin Devkit 32GB
-The Nvidia Jetson AGX 32GB development kit can be identified by the label printed on the inside bottom of the unit as shown.
+The Nvidia Jetson AGX Orin 32GB development kit can be identified by the label printed on the inside bottom of the unit as shown.
 It mentions part number 975-13730-0000-000 but does not actually say 32GB.

 <br>